Memorial Day: Boalsburg, Pennsylvania

 On July 4, 1864, ladies decorated soldiers' graves according to local historians in Boalsburg, Pennsylvania.
 Boalsburg promotes itself as the birthplace of Memorial Day.
 However, no published reference to this event has been found earlier than the printing of the History of the 148th Pennsylvania Volunteers in 1904.
 In a footnote to a story about her brother, Mrs. Sophie (Keller) Hall described how she and Emma Hunter decorated the grave of Emma's father, Reuben Hunter, and then the graves of all soldiers in the cemetery.
 The original story did not account for Reuben Hunter's death occurring two months later on September 19, 1864.
 It also did not mention Mrs. Elizabeth Myers as one of the original participants.
-However, a bronze statue of all three women gazing upon Reuben Hunter's grave now stands near the entrance to the Boalsburg Cemetery.
+A bronze statue of all three women gazing upon Reuben Hunter's grave now stands near the entrance to the Boalsburg Cemetery.
 Although July 4, 1864, was a Monday, the town now claims that the original decoration was on one of the Sundays in October 1864.

 National Decoration Day

 On May 5, 1868, General John A. Logan issued a proclamation calling for "Decoration Day" to be observed annually and nationwide; he was commander-in-chief of the Grand Army of the Republic (GAR), an organization of and for Union Civil War veterans founded in Decatur, Illinois.
-With his proclamation, Logan adopted the Memorial Day practice that had begun in the Southern states three years earlier.
+With his proclamation, Logan adopted the Memorial Day practice that had begun in the Southern states two years earlier.
 The northern states quickly adopted the holiday.
 In 1868, memorial events were held in 183 cemeteries in 27 states, and 336 in 1869.
 One author claims that the date was chosen because it was not the anniversary of any particular battle.
-According to a White House address in 2010, the date was chosen as the optimal date for flowers to be in bloom in the North.
+Logan's wife noted that the date was chosen because it was the optimal date for flowers to be in bloom in the North.

-Michigan state holiday
+State holiday

-In 1871, Michigan made Decoration Day an official state holiday and by 1890, every northern state had followed suit.
+In 1873, New York made Decoration Day an official state holiday and by 1890, every northern state had followed suit.
 There was no standard program for the ceremonies, but they were typically sponsored by the Women's Relief Corps, the women's auxiliary of the Grand Army of the Republic (GAR), which had 100,000 members.
 By 1870, the remains of nearly 300,000 Union dead had been reinterred in 73 national cemeteries, located near major battlefields and thus mainly in the South.
-The most famous are Gettysburg National Cemetery in Pennsylvania and Arlington National Cemetery, near Washington, :D.C.
+The most famous are Gettysburg National Cemetery in Pennsylvania and Arlington National Cemetery, near Washington, D.C.